bsc-pm/nos-v/docs/user/errors.md

 Some functions could return an error or a valid integer value (which may be zero).
 In such functions, a negative returned value always implies that the function failed for some reason.
 In contrast, when returning zero or positive, that is the valid integer which the function should return.
-In this case, it is recommended to check using the condition that errors are negative and these functions only return valid positive values:
+In this case, it is recommended to check using the condition that errors are negative, and these functions only return valid positive values:

 ```c